rougier/python-opengl/03-quickstart.rst

 Next, we need to build CPU data and the corresponding GPU buffer that will hold a copy of the CPU data (GPU cannot access CPU memory).
-In Python, things are grealty facilitated by NumPy that allows to have a precise control over number representations.
+In Python, things are greatly facilitated by NumPy that allows to have a precise control over number representations.
 This is important because GLES 2.0 floats have to be exactly 32 bits long and a regular Python float would not work (they are actually equivalent to a C `double`).
 So let us specify a NumPy array holding 4×2